rawmodel/framework/README.md

 ### Commits & Rollbacks

-Contextable.js tracks changes for all fields and provides a mechanism for committing values and rollbacks.
+RawModel tracks changes for all fields and provides a mechanism for committing values and rollbacks.

 The example below explains how to setup and use these features.